 ABU DHABI, UAE

-British artist, Idris Khan, worked with UAP to realise a Wahat al Karama a monument acting as the centerpiece of the new United Arab Emirates (UAE) Memorial Park, in Abu Dhabi.
+British artist Idris Khan worked with UAP to realise Wahat al Karama, a monument acting as the centerpiece of the new United Arab Emirates (UAE) Memorial Park, in Abu Dhabi.

 Commissioned by His Highness Sheikh Mohammed bin Zayed Al Nahyan, Crown Prince of Abu Dhabi and Deputy Supreme Commander of the UAE Armed Forces, the memorial honours the members of the UAE Armed Forces and the sacrifices made in support of their country’s sovereignty, dignity and freedom.

 Meaning “the oasis of dignity”, Wahat al Karama is a 90-metre long monument comprised of 31 leaning tablets which symbolise the support between soldiers, families and citizens in the face of adversity.
 Clad with over 850 cast aluminium panels, sections of the tablets are sandblasted and stamped with poems by emirs of the UAE.